chrisdetmering/Human-API-Integration/README.md

 ![pg14folder](images/pg14folder.png)

 Click on pgAdmin 4.
 You will be prompted to make up a master password.
-Save this because you will need it every time youreopen pgAdmin:
+Save this because you will need it every time you reopen pgAdmin:

 ![mpwpg](images/mpwpg.png)